Studies on the Rao-Nakra Sandwich Beam: Well-Posedness, Dynamics, and Controllability: Introduction

 A central contribution of our work is the study of a Rao--Nakra sandwich beam model involving three coupled equations.
 This significantly increases the complexity of the analysis, as the model consists of three beams subject to dynamic boundary conditions.
 These boundary conditions present substantial challenges in proving both the exponential decay of the energy and the observability inequality.
 As mentioned earlier, these difficulties are overcome by developing an appropriate Lyapunov approach and by deriving two intermediate observability inequalities, which play a crucial role in handling the full system.

 We conclude the introduction with an outline of the paper.
 In Section \ref{sec2}, we establish the well-posedness of system \eqref{Rao_1_12} using semigroup theory, specifically applying a theorem due to Kato \cite{Kato1970}, thereby providing a solution to the first problem posed in the introduction.
 Section \ref{sec3} is devoted to proving our first main result, showing that the energy associated with system \eqref{Rao_1_12} decays exponentially, thus addressing the second main problem introduced in this work.
 Sections \ref{sec4} and \ref{sec5} focus on the properties of the control system \eqref{2bbm}.
 In particular, we first establish the well-posedness of this system via semigroup theory, and then derive an observability inequality for the adjoint system associated with \eqref{2bbm}, which, together with the Hilbert Uniqueness Method, ensures Theorem \ref{controlteorfinalnodemos}.
+Finally, the paper ends with a conclusion.